chromagic-development/Machina/README.md

 9. Select and double-click on the Initialize Machina macro and provide your API keys for web services.
 10. Make sure the Initialize Machina macro is set to (Auto).
 11. Restart VoiceMacro.
 12. To optionally run locally without cloud service API keys required after installing LM Studio and <a href="https://github.com/morioka/tiny-openai-whisper-api">tiny-openai-whisper-api</a>, follow the instructions in the "For local AI servers" comment in the Initialize Machina macro.
+A document with steps for installing tiny-openai-whisper-api with WSL2 on your Windows PC is in the Installation folder.

 2024 Bruce Alexander